-^{1.} These recommendations come from the Centers for Disease Control and Prevention and the American Academy of Pediatrics (cdc.gov/vaccines/hcp/acip-recs/index.html).
-The recommendations are not intended as medical advice nor meant to be a substitute for the individual medical judgment of a health care provider.
-Please check with your health care provider for individual advice on the recommendations provided.
+1. These recommendations come from the Centers for Disease Control and Prevention and the American Academy of Pediatrics (cdc.gov/vaccines/hcp/acip-recs/index.html).
+The recommendations are not intended as medical advice nor meant to be a substitute for the individual medical judgment of a doctor or other health care professional.
+Please check with your doctor for individual advice on the recommendations provided.